-This list highlights that before I had my stroke in January, my life was imbalanced.
+This list highlights that my life was imbalanced before I had my stroke in January.
 Because of the COVID-19 pandemic, I was separated from my partner and her daughter back in Vanuatu on March 20th, 2020.
 I could not see any of my friends or colleagues back there and did not say a proper goodbye to them.
-Thanks to the months of lockdowns in Melbourne, I could not do a lot of the things I enjoyed or see my friends and family here in Australia that I wanted to either.
-I was working too much for too long each day, spending too much time on my phone and watching TV, and I wasn’t eating as healthily or being as active as I wanted to be.
+Thanks to the months of lockdowns in Melbourne, I could not do many things I enjoyed or see my friends and family here in Australia that I wanted to either.
+I was working too much for too long each day, spending too much time on my phone and watching TV, and wasn’t eating as healthily or being as active as I wanted to be.

 What about you?